Belarus has called for Eurovision to be edited or even cancelled so people do not have to witness a drag queen singer perform on stage.

 A petition has launched saying Austria’s choice of Conchita Wurst is offensive and ‘propagates a lifestyle that is unacceptable for Belarusian society.’

 Wurst, a famous Austrian singer, is renowned for her ‘bearded lady’ look.
-While identifying as gender neutral, she uses female pronouns to describe herself but still likes to play with drag, satire and gender identity.

 ‘Thanks to European liberals, the popular international contest, which is to be watched by our children, has turned into a hotbed of sodomy,’ the petition reads.